chance-maker/nft-awesome-contracts/README.md

 It needs network selection to run, but it doesn't matter which you use.
 You can run with development network.

-In the end, you get IPFS hash to the uploaded bytecode.
-Use in on https://gate-rinkeby.buildship.xyz/deploy/bafkreid4l4ru7sngq6fcvpizljo7hpm6dmcwjory4kcrbpbkde2xih75au?args=[]

 ### Thanks

-Thanks to Gitbook.com for providing free access to their platform to host our docs! https://learn.buildship.xyz/

 ERC721A for their mint-optimized ERC721 https://erc721a.org/

-Our contributors

-Buildship users who have given us their trust and used our code on mainnet, already processing >5M$ in total volume and >35,000 NFT minted! https://dune.xyz/caffeinum/buildship_xyz